7 Common Reasons for Losing Your Best Talent

 2. Being Overworked

 Some intervals of being stressed and feeling overwhelmed come with most careers, but nothing repels great employees faster than being overworked.
-Frequently it is the best employees-the most able and dedicated, your most trusted- you overload the most.
+Frequently, it is the best employees, the most able and dedicated, and your most trusted whom you overload the most.
 If they end up constantly dealing with more workload, perhaps without recognition, they come to feel they’re being used.
 Who could blame them?
 You’d feel the same.

 3. Vague Visions

-There is nothing more frustrating than a workplace filled with visions and big dreams, but no translation of those aspirations into the strategic goals that make them achievable.
+There is nothing more frustrating than a workplace filled with visions and big dreams but no translation of those aspirations into the strategic goals that make them achievable.
 Without that connection, it’s all just chat.
-Which talented person desires to spend his / her hard work in support of something undefined?
+Which talented person desires to spend his / her hard work supporting something undefined?
 People like to know that they are attempting to create something, not merely spinning their wheels.

 4. Revenue Over People